 A review of the construction dates of all the properties within the limits of the Study Area provided a timeframe for periods of major construction.
-Properties in the mapping that are classified as "N/A or unknown" would indicate those that are landscaped/open space and currently vacant.
+Properties in the mapping that are classified as "N/A or unknown" would indicate properties that are landscaped/open space and currently vacant.
 Building construction data for each property was provided by the City using MPAC data, while available Fire Insurance Plans and understanding of time periods associated with architecture also contributed to gathering an overall understanding of the Study Area's chronology.

-In review of the data, the majority of buildings in the Study Area were constructed between 1870 and 1930 ( $\pm 73\%$ ).
+In review of the data, the majority of buildings in the Study Area were constructed between 1870 and 1930 (±73%) with the greatest concentration of buildings constructed between 1880 and 1920.
 While there is a fairly equal distribution of circa 1900 buildings across the entirety of the Study Area, there is a higher concentration of earlier buildings from the 1830s to the 1880s in the eastern half of the Study Area.
 There is a higher concentration of buildings from the 1920s to 1940s in the area west of Market Street North.
 While buildings from the 1960s onwards can be found throughout, there is a noticeable concentration along Alma Street.